ansys/pyensight/doc/source/user_guide/index.rst

 -------------------------------

 EnSight has always had a journaling language, often referred to as the *command language* or *cmdlang*.
-This hournaling language makes it possible to view and review every interaction in EnSight as a command stream.
+This journaling language makes it possible to view and review every interaction in EnSight as a command stream.
 You can play back the journal streams to automate tasks.